Comprehensive Crested Gecko Care Guide

 It’s important to set aside time to handle your crestie regularly, especially when you first get it, in order to develop trust and help tame it.

 Like many geckos they do need to be handled with care.
 Never pick up or hold your crested gecko by the tail!

 Do Crested Gecko Tails Grow Back?

 Crested geckos can drop their tails when threatened of frightened.
 This is called caudal autotomy.
 Once a crested gecko drops its tail, it’s gone for good!
-Unlike other lizards, crested geckos do not regrow their tails.
+Unlike other their cousins the leopard and gargoyle geckos, crested geckos do not regrow their tails.